4x4 Evo: Reception

 Jake The Snake of GamePro said that the Dreamcast version "has plenty of cool features—beautiful tracks that let you roam freely, nearly every pickup and SUV on the market, adjustable steering—yet the racing is straightforward and, because of wimpy sound effects and a limited number of opponents, sometimes even dull."
-Dan Elektro said of the PlayStation 2 version, "It might not strike anyone as exceptional, but with real-world car details, challenging A.I., and a nice upgrade system, 4x4 Evolution is worth checking out, especially if you're an SUV fanatic in real life."
+Dan Elektro said of the PlayStation 2 version, "real-world car details, challenging A.I., and a nice upgrade system make 4x4 Evolution worth checking out, especially if you're an SUV fanatic in real life."
 However, Brian Wright said of the PC version, "If you absolutely have to experience driving off-road in your Lexus RX300, 4x4 Evolution is your game.
 The tracks are fun and the Career mode will keep you busy, but if you want to experience the thrill of pure speed, you'd best look elsewhere."

 The PC version sold 41,500 units in the U.S. by October 2001.

 The same PC version was nominated for the Racing Game of the Year award at the CNET Gamecenter Computer Game Awards for 2000, whose winner was unfortunately lost to time.
 The game itself won the award for Cross-Platform at GameSpy's Best of 2000 Awards.
+The Dreamcast version was a nominee at The Electric Playground's 2000 Blister Awards for "Best Console Driving Game", but lost to Smuggler's Run.